soravi18/AML_IC_COCO/report.md

 ## **Discussion**

-We have done 4 models which is been explained above in the methods section.
+We have done 4 models which has been explained above in the methods section.
 The first one is the CNN encoder like inception V3 for image encoding and the RNN decoder for the text decoding, we used a mid level batch and epoch size given the CPU/GPU constraint, was able to increase the accuracy and decrease both training and validation loss.
-Further we tweaker the hyper-parameters and have done the second modeling using the same CNN/RNN, here we tuned the learning rate, utilized the adam optimizer, and also increased the vocabulary size to frame for descriptive captions, it had a lesser loss from 2.61 to 2.31, and the captions were able to frame better sentences.
+Further we tweaked the hyper-parameters and have done the second modeling using the same CNN/RNN, here we tuned the learning rate, utilized the adam optimizer, and also increased the vocabulary size to frame for descriptive captions, it had a lesser loss from 2.61 to 2.31, and the captions were able to frame better sentences.

 Here the model 1 had a training time of ~14 hours, with additional parameter optimization second model took around 25 hours in the local system but it gave lesser training and validation loss.